Plastics workers operate the machinery that makes, assembles and repairs plastic, composite and rubber products.

 - new processing machines that have replaced plastics workers, which means fewer positions are available.

-According to Plastics New Zealand, about 10,000 people work in the plastics industry.
+According to Plastics New Zealand, about 10,000 people work in various roles in the wider plastics industry.

 Types of employers varied